FUNCTION and SUB Procedures

 Remarks:

-☞ OVERLOADED or OPTIONAL FUNCTION procedures are not allowed in a user defined type structure.
+☞ OVERLOADED or OPTIONAL FUNCTION procedures are not allowed in a user defined TYPE structure.

 BCX has support for functions in single line declaration/assignments, for example,